kyhau/aws-notebook/DesignEdgeSecurity.md

 ## Protecting Web Applications

 ### AWS WAF (Web Application Firewall)
+- You can deploy AWS WAF on either
+  1. **CloudFront** as part of your CDN solution,
+  2. **Application Load Balancer (ALB)** that fronts your web servers or origin servers running on EC2, or
+  3. **API Gateway** for your APIs.
-- WAF allows for conditions or rules to be set on CloudFront web traffic or an Application Load Balancer.
+- WAF allows for conditions or rules to be set.
+- WAF can
+  1. watch for cross-site scripting,
+  2. IP addresses,
-- WAF can watch for cross-site scripting, IP addresses, the location of requests, query strings, and SQL injection.
+  3. the location of requests,
+  4. query strings, and
+  5. SQL injection.
 - When multiple conditions exist in a rule, the result must include all conditions:
   - Example Rule: Block requests from 2.2.0.0/16 that appears to have an SQL code.
     Both conditions must match for a block.